-The timing couldn’t be any better for this Austrian production when Europe commemorates the centennial of military conflict that involved many nations, left thousands of casualties, and changed Europe’s map forever.
+The timing couldn’t be better for this Austrian production, as Europe commemorates the centennial of the military conflict that involved many nations, left thousands of casualties, and changed Europe’s map forever.
 Sarajevo, ground zero.

-Leo has little time to process the evidence, witnesses, maps, military corruption, police inefficiency, and the elite.
+Leo has little time to process the evidence, including witnesses, maps, military corruption, police inefficiency, and the elite.
 People in power only want war.
-The assassins were immature and idealistic teenagers, who did not want to confess who told them to do it.
+The assassins were immature, idealistic teenagers who refused to confess who told them to do it.

 Leo’s integrity and the love he feels for Marija keep him going against the odds.
-Leo goes down and dirty to discover the conspiracy and greed of the ones who are on top of him.
+Leo goes down and dirty to uncover the conspiracy and greed of those on top of him.

-“Merry Christmas/Joyeux Noel” is another a film set in WWI, but this one focuses more on the cruelty of the war and the humanistic side of it.
+“Merry Christmas/Joyeux Noel” is another film set in WWI, but this one focuses more on the war’s cruelty and its human side.
 “Sarajevo” is more about the investigation and the plotting before the great conflict.

-Some may say it is heavy on stereotyping the Serbs or Leo being Jewish, but it is another approach to explain how the anarchist and racial intolerance created chaos on the Balkan Peninsula a century ago.
+Some may say it is heavy on stereotyping the Serbs or on Leo being Jewish, but it offers another way to explain how anarchism and racial intolerance created chaos on the Balkan Peninsula a century ago.

-And above all, the compelling script by writer Martin Ambrosch, who researched the historical documents, places, and facts, made characters and situations believable.
+Above all, the compelling script by writer Martin Ambrosch, who researched historical documents, locations, and facts, makes the characters and situations believable.

-“Sarajevo” is one of the first great films of 2014 no one should miss.
-I highly recommended it.
+“Sarajevo” is one of the first great films of 2014; no one should miss it.
+I highly recommend it.

 Related Articles: